 - Wired headsets like this can be great.
 You don’t have to worry about it being charged and the audio quality is excellent.

 - Wireless – Honestly, we’ve had mixed results with these out of the box.
 Two haven’t charged, and two sounded crackly at first.
 But the ones that worked (or that were sent to replace the bad ones) sound incredible.
 With free returns, we think they’re worth trying.

 To us, one thing that makes working from home both possible and productive for us is this: We use the same hardware, software, and tools no matter where we happen to be sitting.
 We unpack our laptop, plug it into the docking station, and we’re off!

 We can focus on the work we’re doing with each other as a team, and also with our wonderful agents and customers.
 We don’t have to stop and try to remember how to make a call or access an important file.

-This has worked for us, and we hope the information here helps you, too.
+This has worked really well for us, and we hope the information here helps you, too.